LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 #### Issue Remote Commands with LoopCaregiver

 You issue override, carb and bolus commands using a toolbar similar to the one seen on Loop.
 In the example graphic above, the carb and bolus entries visible were issued remotely.
 (Note that Adam 6 is a test phone.)

+Carb and bolus commands each require authorization before they are accepted.
+The authorization (FaceID, Fingerprint or passcode) matches that required to unlock the LoopCaregiver's phone.

 The use of LoopCaregiver makes remote commands much easier and more reliable.